Self-isolation (stay in your room) means staying indoors and completely avoiding contact with other people. This includes the people you live with.

 - while you wait for a test appointment and your test results, if you have symptoms of COVID-19

 - if you have had a positive test result for COVID-19, even if you have mild symptoms no symptoms

-- if you arrived into Ireland from Brazil, Great Britain (England, Scotland, Wales) or South Africa
+- if you arrived into Ireland from a high risk country

-- if you are a close contact of someone who arrived into arrived into Ireland from Brazil, Great Britain (England, Scotland, Wales) or South Africa, who tested positive for COVID-19
+- if you are a close contact of someone who arrived into Ireland from a high risk country, who tested positive for COVID-19

 If you are being tested as a close contact and you do not have symptoms of COVID-19, you should restrict your movements.
 You will only need to self-isolate if you develop symptoms of COVID-19.